 Standard under-sink RO systems usually come with a filtered water tank.
 The Brondell Circle is a unique tankless system that holds your filtered water inside the unit.
 Does that make it better?
 That’s what you’re about to find out in our review.

-Let’s start by going over the core features of the Brondell H2O+ Circle RO Water Filter (RC100) before checking out what current owners have to say about their experiences with this system.
+Let’s start by going over the core features of the Brondell H2O+ Circle RO Water Filter (RC100) before checking out what to expect from this system.

 After that, we share our review and final score for the Circle.
 By the end, you’ll know for sure if the Circle is for you or if there are better options for your home.